Trains to Glasgow

 "Glasgow is regenerating and evolving at a dizzying pace - style cats beware, this city is edgy, modish and downright ballsy.”
 Lonely Planet

 Once known as an Industrial city, Glasgow is now recognised for its culture and creativity.
 You might want to take in a match at Ibrox, visit the Kelvingrove Art Gallery & Museum or tour the Glengoyne Distillery.
 Glasgow is an excellent destination with some of the UK's best attractions, ideal for families and groups of friends; it has one of the best live music scenes in the UK.

 Tip 1: Get cheaper tickets by booking in advance

-Tip 5: Group bookings save money
+Tip 5: Book as a group to save money

 Tip 7: Take a slower train journey to save money

 If you aren't in a rush to reach your destination, you may find it is cheaper to get a slower train.
 Using a less direct route, you can get lower-priced tickets, Split My Fare will show you these trains when cheaper.
 If you are in a rush, you can choose only to see the fastest trains to Glasgow.

 Tip 8: Check how much a first-class ticket costs